 - Pre-onboarding communication.
 During this stage, be solution-centric and prepared to answer hundreds of questions about your products and services.
-Be accurate, and don’t over-promote or under-promote your offerings.
+Be accurate, and don’t over-promote or under-promoted your offerings.

 - Onboarding communication.
-During onboarding of a new client, the most important goal is to make the customer feel welcome and to acquaint the new account with all of your business processes.
+During the MSP client onboardin process, the most important goal is to make the customer feel welcome and to acquaint the new account with all of your business processes.
 Customers should know how to use your services, how to get support, and so on.

 Other communication best practices that apply to all stages of the customer journey include: